Kobalt 10″ Sliding Compound Miter Saw Review

 - Sliding rear fence

 There are two improvements Kobalt could address.
-First, the dust collector doesn’t work as well as I’d like.
+First, the dust collector doesn’t work well.
 I setup outside and brushed off a fair amount of sawdust after I was finished.
 In the future, I’ll connect my shop-vac in place of the dust bag.
 My second complaint is the location of the bevel locking handle.
 It’s mounted on the backside of the cutting head support, making it difficult to reach.
-But, these are small concerns with the price tag so much lower than competitors.

 What do you think?
 What’s your experience with this saw?